JuliaRobotics/Caesar.jl/docs/src/index.md

 * Multi-hypothesis representation in the factor-graph
 * Local in-memory solving on the device as well as database-driven centralized solving
 * Fixed-lag, continuous operation as well as off-line batch solving

+# TLDR Installation
+If you want to skip ahead and add Caesar to your Julia packages, you can install the metadata registered package 'Caesar'.

+In a Julia 0.7+ REPL, press '?' and type `add Caesar` to pull the latest tagged version.

 # Caesar Implementation